GuillaumeFalourd/github-stack/issue-templates/templates/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Improvement request
+name: Enhancement request
-about: Suggest a new feature or improvement for this project
+about: Suggest a new feature or enhancement for this project
 labels: enhancement
 assignees: ''